Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 - Added to each image, containing information about the location (e.g., climate, region, season, etc.)
 - CLIP uses these to better generalize the given images

 In PIGEON, synthetic image captions play a central role in the multi‑task contrastive pretraining of its vision-language model (CLIP).
-These captions aren’t human-written but are automatically generated using auxiliary geographic metadata - such as Köppen–Geiger climate zone (19), elevation, season, population density, and even the predominant driving side in a country.
+These captions aren’t human-written but are automatically generated using auxiliary geographic metadata—such as Köppen–Geiger climate zone (19), elevation, season, population density, and even the predominant driving side in a country.
 These labels are sourced from open geospatial datasets to describe each training image’s location context.

 Each synthetic caption typically includes information about:
 - Climate zone (e.g. “temperate maritime,” “tropical monsoon”)